MaitreyaKadam/Trip-Statistics/README.md

-# Project Overview
+# 📌Project Overview

-## The goal of this was to analyze Trips and Taxis data using python scripts, automate the tasks by executable bash scripts and answer the questions related to a business problem
+### The goal of this was to analyze Trips and Taxis data using python scripts, automate the tasks by executable bash scripts and answer the questions related to a business problem

-* ## What are the maximum, minimum, and average fares per taxi type?
+* ### What are the maximum, minimum, and average fares per taxi type?
-* ## Which are the most active taxis based on trip count?
+* ### Which are the most active taxis based on trip count?